 Balance the blood sugar

-The rapid rising and falling of blood sugar levels is one of the quickest ways to induce both anxiety and depression.
+The rapid rising and falling of blood sugar levels are one of the quickest ways to induce both anxiety and depression.
 Eating refined sugar and carbohydrates will not only send your blood sugar on a roller coaster ride, but it will also deplete vital serotonin levels in your brain, which will make you crave more refined sugar and carbohydrates, which will further deplete serotonin levels.

 It becomes a very unhealthy snowball effect.
 Of course, low serotonin levels are linked to anxiety, depression, impulsiveness, having a short attention span, feeling scattered or blocked, having intense cravings for sweets or refined carbohydrates.
 A great deal of the people who are seeking out medical attention for depression and anxiety have unbalanced blood sugar issues which have caused a deficiency in serotonin.
 Unfortunately, doctors who prescribe SSRI antidepressants are actually compounding the problem!
 These drugs do not produce or supply serotonin to the body, but they force the body to release what serotonin stores it already has….and if someone is already deficient in serotonin, the drug is only going to make matters worse!
 I’m going to tell you about one of the best types of food to increase to begin balancing out your blood sugar levels next!